 Be sure to keep the nails neatly trimmed so your silky's feet will stay healthy and comfortable.
 Oral hygiene is important for health and you should brush your dog's teeth daily or at least two to three times per week.

 This is a breed that does not like to be left alone for long.
 A silky may "act out" due to boredom or loneliness.
 Be prepared to offer plenty of attention with play sessions and other kinds of interaction.

 The silky terrier is an active but not hyper dog that requires daily exercise.
 Expect to take your dog for a walk and to spend time in active play such as fetch.
 In addition, the silky terrier can enjoy and excel at a variety of dog sports.
-They won't back down when confronted by larger dogs and they are apt to run off in pursuit of squirrels and other small prey, so you will need to walk this dog on a leash and train him properly.
-You will need to supervise him well if taking him to a dog park.
+They won't back down when confronted by larger dogs and they are apt to run off in pursuit of squirrels and other small prey, so you will need to walk this dog on a leash and train it properly.
+You will need to supervise your pet well if taking it to a dog park.